Professor of Park and Recreation Management

 - Email: email@example.com

 Curriculum Vitae: View/Download CV

 Bill Borrie was born in Melbourne, Australia and received his Ph.D. from the College of Natural Resources, Virginia Tech and masters and bachelors degrees from the School of Forestry, University of Melbourne, Australia.
 He has been with the faculty at the University of Montana since 1995, and before that taught at the University of Melbourne and Bendigo College, Australia.
 Bill has conducted research in Yellowstone National Park; the Bob Marshall Wilderness Complex; the Boundary Waters Canoe Area Wilderness; the Alaska National Wildlife Refuge; Okefenokee National Wildlife Refuge, Georgia; Region 1 of the US Forest Service, Oregon and Washington; Petrified Forest National Park, Arizona; and with the Bureau of Parks and Recreation, Portland, Oregon.
 He has worked in National Parks and protected areas in Australia and Germany, as well as with the Pacific Crest Outward Bound School.
 His research interests are focused on the outdoor recreation experience, and on the meanings of parks and wilderness.
-Bill is currently on the editorial board of the Journal of Leisure Research, and was co-chair of the 2004 and 2005 NRPA Leisure Research Symposium.
+Bill was co-chair of the 2004 and 2005 NRPA Leisure Research Symposium.

 Bachelor of Forest Science; The University of Melbourne, Australia